What is WordStream Advisor? And Other Frequently Asked Questions...

-The following is a list of frequently asked questions (FAQ's) about WordStream PPC Advisor.
+The following is a list of frequently asked questions (FAQ's) about WordStream Advisor.
 If you have a question that isn't answered here or if there is anything you feel should be added to the FAQs, please feel free to contact us.

 What's the recommended workflow for using WordStream's various tools and wizards?